|ABOUT IDSC||ADVISING||APPLYING TO IDSC||REQUIREMENTS|

 Applying to the IDSC Program is not the same as declaring any other major.
 In order to become an IDSC student you must:

 IDSC requires and allows the students to explore related ideas and topics in a way that can ONLY be done through interdisciplinary study and this program.

-This degree is not to be perceived as combining 120 hours of anything, students are responsible for carefully researching their chosen fields of study.
-As with any major, at least 20 hours must be at the upper level (3000 level or higher) and an overall GPA of 2.0 in the identified major courses is required to graduate, as well as a 2.0 overall GPA.
+At least 25 hours must be at the upper level (3000 level or higher) and an overall GPA of 2.0 in the identified major courses is required to graduate, as well as a 2.0 overall GPA.

 The process of applying takes time and effort on the student’s part.
 The most important requirement is developing an academic proposal for a plan of study and writing an application essay explaining why this major and the emphases chosen should be approved.
 We suggest that you take on this challenge through a number of smaller steps.